alexa-js/alexa-app/README.md

 ## post()

 The last thing executed for every request.
 It is even called if there is an exception or if a response has already been sent.
 The `post()` function can change anything about the response.
 It can even turn a `response.fail()` into a `respond.send()` with entirely new content.
-If `post()` is called after an exception is thrown, the exception itself will be the last argument.
+If `post()` is called after an exception is thrown, the exception itself will be the 4th argument.

 ```javascript
 app.post = function(request, response, type, exception) {